AdrianBaugh/PetSittingService/web/docs/package.md

 }
 ```
 - `"name"`: The name of the project is "u5-project-template-static-website".
-- `"description"`: A brief description of the project, which is "Website for the NSS Unit 5 Project".
+- `"description"`: A brief description of the project, which is "Website for the NSS Unit 5 Project."
-- `"version"`: The version of the project is "1.0.0".
+- `"version"`: The version of the project is "1.0.0."
-- `"license"`: The license information for the project is specified as "UNLICENSED".
+- `"license"`: The license information for the project is specified as "UNLICENSED."
 This typically means that the project is not open-source or publicly available under a standard license.
-- `"main"`: The entry point of the project is set to "js/index.js".
+- `"main"`: The entry point of the project is set to "js/index.js."
 This is the main file that will be loaded when the project is used as a dependency in other projects.

 2. Scripts:
 ```json